cpbotha/cpbotha.github.io/content/posts/2018-02-04-weekly-head-voices-130-2-direct-experience-dopamine.md

 > When this direct experience network is activated, you are not thinking intently about the past or future, other people, or yourself, or considering much at all.
 Rather, you are experiencing information coming into your senses in real time.
 Sitting on the jetty, your attention is on the warmth of the sun on your skin, the cool breeze in your hair, and the cold beer in your hand.

 Again, these two systems are on opposite sides of a neurophysiological see-saw.
 When you are worrying and planning, no zen for you!
-On the other hand, when you&#8217;re feeling the breeze flowing and and through each individual hair on your arms and the sun rays seemingly feeding energy directly into your cells, your stress is soon forgotten.
+On the other hand, when you’re feeling the breeze flowing and and through each individual hair on your arms and the sun rays seemingly feeding energy directly into your cells, your stress is soon forgotten.

-Fortunately, mindfulness gives us practical tools to distinguish more easily when we&#8217;re on which path, and, more importantly, to switch mental modes at will.
+Fortunately, mindfulness gives us practical tools to distinguish more easily when we’re on which path, and, more importantly, to switch mental modes at will.

-I hope you don&#8217;t mind me concluding this piece by recursively quoting David Rock quoting John Teasdale, one of the three academic founders of [Mindfulness Based Cognitive Therapy (MBCT)][9]:
+I hope you don’t mind me concluding this piece by recursively quoting David Rock quoting John Teasdale, one of the three academic founders of [Mindfulness Based Cognitive Therapy (MBCT)][9]:

-> Mindfulness is a habit, it’s something the more one does, the more likely one is to be in that mode with less and less effort&#8230; it’s a skill that can be learned.
+> Mindfulness is a habit, it’s something the more one does, the more likely one is to be in that mode with less and less effort… it’s a skill that can be learned.
 It’s accessing something we already have.
 Mindfulness isn’t difficult.
 What’s difficult is to remember to be mindful.

-(If the book has any more interesting surprises, I&#8217;ll be sure to report on them in future WHV editions.)
+(If the book has any more interesting surprises, I’ll be sure to report on them in future WHV editions.)

 # Miscellany at the end of week 5 of 2018